-A total of 1,666,667 of the shares of common stock we are selling in this offering will be issued to Caduceus Private Investments II, LP, Caduceus Private Investments II (QP), LP and UBS Juniper Crossover Fund, L.L.C., or the OrbiMed investors.
-As part of our stock purchase agreement with the OrbiMed investors, we have granted the OrbiMed investors the right to appoint a member to our board of directors effective as of the closing of this offering.
-So long as the OrbiMed investors in the aggregate continue to own not less than 830,000 shares of our common stock (appropriately adjusted for stock splits, reverse stock splits, stock dividends and the like), this director shall have a right to serve on our board of directors for a period of eighteen months from the closing of this offering.
-The director may resign from the board of directors at any time without notice, but we may not remove him or her from the board without "cause" as defined in the stock purchase agreement between us and the OrbiMed investors.
-The stock purchase agreement with the OrbiMed investors is included as an exhibit to our Current Report on Form 8-K that we filed with the Securities and Exchange Commission in connection with this offering.
-See "Where You Can Find More Information" on page 16 of the accompanying prospectus.
+1,114,414 of the shares of common stock we are selling in this offering will be issued to Kleiner Perkins Caulfield & Byers Holdings, LLC, or KPCB.
+As part of our stock purchase agreement for the offering, we are entering into a nomination and observer agreement with KPCB under which we will grant KPCB the right to appoint a member to our board of directors effective as of the closing of this offering.
+So long as KPCB and its affiliates continue to own not less than 560,000 shares of our common stock (appropriately adjusted for stock splits, reverse stock splits, stock dividends and the like), KPCB may appoint a director to serve on our board of directors.
+The director may resign from the board of directors at any time without notice, but we may not remove him or her from the board without "cause" as defined in the nomination and observer agreement.
+The nomination and observer agreement is included as an exhibit to our Current Report on Form 8-K that we will file with the Securities and Exchange Commission in connection with the consummation of this offering.
+See "Where You Can Find More Information" on page 18 of the accompanying prospectus.